-Devair Teodoro-Lima, 52, of Chelsea has been ordered held on $25,000 bail for charges of trying to extort $150,000 from a Framingham man, according to an article in the MetroWest Daily News.
-On Tuesday, January 8th Teodoro-Lima pleaded not guilty to charges of extortion, threatening to commit a crime, and making harassing phone calls.
+A 52 year old Chelsea man has been ordered held on $25,000 bail for charges of trying to extort $150,000 from a Framingham man, according to an article in the MetroWest Daily News.
+On Tuesday, January 8th, the defendant pleaded not guilty to charges of extortion, threatening to commit a crime, and making harassing phone calls.

-Teodoro-Lima allegedly told the man he owed him money due to a land deal involving the man's father in Brazil.
-Teodoro-Lima and several of his friends allegedly began calling the man in 2011, demanding money.
-Teodoro-Lima also allegedly created a website, claiming that the man was a criminal and was wanted for murder in Brazil.
+The defendant reportedly told the alleged victim that the alleged victim owed him money due to a land deal involving the alleged victim’s father in Brazil.
+The defendant and several of his friends reportedly began calling the alleged victim in 2011, demanding money.
+The defendant also allegedly created a website, claiming that the alleged victim was a criminal and was wanted for murder in Brazil.

-The Framingham man allegedly paid Teodoro-Lima $3,000 in January 2012 out of fear.
-Teodoro-Lima allegedly began calling the man again, demanding $150,000.
-Teodoro-Lima allegedly told the man that he had contacts in Brazil who would kill the man's family and that he would kill the alleged victim and his family.
+The alleged victim reportedly paid the defendant $3,000 in January 2012 out of fear.
+The defendant reportedly began calling the alleged victim again, demanding $150,000.
+The defendant reportedly told the alleged victim that he had contacts in Brazil who would kill the alleged victim’s family and also that he would kill the alleged victim and his family.
 If the defendant posts bail, he has been ordered to surrender his passport and not to contact the alleged victim and/or his family.

-If Teodoro-Lima is convicted of these charges, he will be facing up to fifteen years in prison or up to two and a half years in a house of correction, or a fine of up to five thousand dollars, or both.
+If the defendant is convicted of these charges, he will be facing up to fifteen years in prison or up to two and a half years in a house of correction, or a fine of up to five thousand dollars, or both.

-To prove that Teodoro-Lima made threats against the alleged victim, prosecutors will have to prove that he had the intention and ability to commit a crime, which would justify the alleged victim’s fear.
-If Teodoro-Lima is convicted of threatening to commit a crime, he is facing fines and possible jail time.
+To prove that the defendant made threats against the alleged victim, prosecutors will have to prove that he had the intention and ability to commit a crime, which would justify the alleged victim’s fear.
+If the defendant is convicted of threatening to commit a crime, he is facing fines and possible jail time.

-Finally, to prevail on the harassment charges, prosecutors will have to prove that Teodoro-Lima engaged in a pattern, or committed a series of harassing acts over time.
-If convicted of harassment, Teodoro-Lima is facing up to two and a half years of incarceration, as well as fines.
+Finally, to prevail on the harassment charges, prosecutors will have to prove that the defendant engaged in a pattern, or committed a series of harassing acts over time.
+If convicted of harassment, the defendant is facing up to two and a half years of incarceration, as well as fines.

 Anyone facing such serious charges needs a serious and committed Massachusetts criminal defense lawyer.